Samunee/Samunee/README.md

 <br />

-hi, i'm [Fitra Muhammad Anugrah](https://craftee.vercel.app/), a passionate self-taught front end website developer and i'm from indonesia. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [Fitra Muhammad Anugrah](https://craftee.vercel.app/), a passionate self-taught front end website developer and i'm from indonesia. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, and code quality of the things I build.

 i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.